MonoTech01/Networking-Labs/WAN/WAN_Concepts.md

 - Similar to the above situation, Laptop 2 could not ping PC Store 2-2.
 ![WAN](/Images/WANconcepts-10.png)

 Is this a good situation?
 Yes, It is good for security reasons.
-The business network must not be reached from other normal home networks except for specific cases that are configured in the business's network system.
+The business network must not be reached from other normal home networks.